-If you, or your attorney need assistance with reviewing or negotiating an ATT land lease agreement, option lease agreement or cell site lease renewal amendment, we can help.
+If you or your attorney need assistance with reviewing or negotiating an ATT land lease agreement, option lease agreement, or cell site lease renewal amendment, we can help.

 Most ATT landlords who negotiated land leases had their leases assigned to a major tower management company like Crown Castle.
 However many still have separate ground or land lease agreements where they receive rent payments from AT&T. Also many ATT rooftop landlords need information about rent reduction or “lease optimization” letters that AT&T subcontractors send them to lower the rooftop rent payments and modify the lease terms in favor of AT&T (not you!).
-If you, your attorney or your property manager have questions, we look forward to speaking with you about them.
+If you, your attorney, or your property manager have questions, we look forward to speaking with you about them.

 ATT Cell Tower Lease Buyouts – Selling Your ATT Cell Site Rental Stream for a Lump Sum or Installment Payments

-We get a lot of questions from ATT landlords about cell tower lease buyout offers and rooftop cell site buyout offers they receive, and what they should do when they’ve decide in selling their future ATT cell site rent payments.
-There are advantages and there are disadvantages about selling a perpetual easement and this is true especially on a rooftop ATT cell site.
+We get a lot of questions from ATT landlords about cell tower lease buyout offers and rooftop cell site buyout offers they receive, and what they should do when they’ve decided in selling their future ATT cell site rent payments.
+There are advantages and there are disadvantages to selling a perpetual easement and this is true especially on a rooftop ATT cell site.
 Selling a cell site easement on a rooftop can impact the value of the property when you go to sell it, and the easement needs to address important matters that are generally — but not always addressed properly in your AT&T Rooftop Communications Site Lease Agreement.
 This is why you or your attorney should always talk to an industry professional, namely our firm, before agreeing to a lease buyout.
 Selling your cell tower lease is much more complex than simply obtaining to highest purchase offer.
 It’s about getting the easement structured properly.
 Tower Genius has been offering ATT cell site landlords guidance when it comes to cashing out of their rental streams since 2008.
-If you’re a Verizon landlord, you probably receive several letters and calls every year from third party telecommunications lease buyout companies or cell tower investors, lease buyout real estate hedge funds or cell tower brokers trying to purchase your future AT&T cell site lease payments.
+If you’re a Verizon landlord, you probably receive several letters and calls every year from third-party telecommunications lease buyout companies or cell tower investors, lease buyout real estate hedge funds, or cell tower brokers trying to purchase your future AT&T cell site lease payments.
 We can help you make sense of not all.

 Why You Should Think Long and Hard About Your AT&T Cell Tower Lease Buyout Offer And Get A Second Opinion.

 Our advice to ATT cell site landlords has been very consistent over the years.
-We believe that ATT cell towers are here to stay for a long time, especially in most suburban and in virtually all rural areas, no matter what Elon Musk’s satellite network does, and no matter what advances occur with 5G technology, etc..
+We believe that ATT cell towers are here to stay for a long time, especially in most suburban and virtually all rural areas, no matter what Elon Musk’s satellite network does, and no matter what advances occur with 5G technology, etc.

 We do believe however that if enough 5G (and eventually 6G) antenna nodes are deployed in densely populated urban areas, where the current AT&T network is deployed primarily on rooftops, the use of public Right of Ways for deploying $270 small cells will pose an enhanced risk to the high rent amounts being paid out to rooftop AT&T cell site landlords where mature cell sites exist.